Sappyhad/java-learning/README.md

 ## Contact

-If you have any questions, feedback, or suggestions regarding this repository, please reach out to us by opening a new issue in the "Issues" tab.
+If you have any questions, feedback, or suggestions regarding this repository, please reach out to me by opening a new issue in the "Issues" tab.